 The Complete Military Moving Guide

 Quick answer: Military Permanent Change of Station (PCS) moves can be exciting but also daunting.
-With frequent relocations being a reality for many service members, a structured approach can significantly reduce stress and streamline the process
+With frequent relocations being a reality for many service members, a structured approach can streamline the process and make it less stressful.

 At moveBuddha, we’ve helped thousands of military families navigate PCS moves, and we know exactly where the headaches (and hidden savings) tend to pop up.